douglasdavis/pygram11/docs/index.rst

 ========

 pygram11 is a small Python library for creating simple histograms quickly.
-The backend is written in C++11 (with some help from pybind11_) and accelerated with OpenMP_.
+The backend is written in C++14 with some help from pybind11_ and accelerated with OpenMP_.

 .. image:: https://img.shields.io/conda/vn/conda-forge/pygram11.svg?colorB=486b87&style=flat
    :target: https://anaconda.org/conda-forge/pygram11